ljsinclair/featurebase-docs/docs/cloud/cloud-quickstart.md

 ![Figure 7.
 New Database: Running](/assets/images/quick-start-guide/cloud/db_running.png)

 After about 10 minutes, the database status will progress to ```RUNNING```, and you can click on the database name and check the ```Tables``` tab to see the two tables that have been created in the database.
 One table is called ```cseg```, short for customer segmentation, and the other is called ```skills```.
+Additionally, you will some system tables that contain information about your database.
 In the next section, we will perform a variety of common analytical queries on both datasets.

 ![Figure 8.
 Demo Data restored into tables from backup](/assets/images/quick-start-guide/cloud/tables_page_with_cseg.png)

 ### Data Exploration of Customer Segmentation Feature Table

 It’s always a good idea to understand what the dataset you’re working with contains before you get started.
-To do this, click on the ```Databases``` section in the application, click the database you just created, and click the ```Tables``` tab  to display the names of the tables in your database.

 Click on a table to show its contents.
-FeatureBase can ingest and represent a wide range of data types.
-Two that may not be familiar are the ```IDSET``` and ```STRINGSET``` types. ```SET``` types are multi-valued and allow FeatureBase to collapse traditional data models, like the star schema, by efficiently storing multiple values for a single column.
+FeatureBase can ingest and represent a wide range of [data types](/docs/sql-guide/data-types/data-types-home).
+Two that may not be familiar are the [```IDSET```](/docs/sql-guide/data-types/data-type-idset/) and [```STRINGSET```](/docs/sql-guide/data-types/data-type-stringset/) types. ```SET``` types are multi-valued and allow FeatureBase to collapse traditional data models, like the star schema, by efficiently storing multiple values for a single column.

 ![Figure 9.
 Customer Segmentation (cseg) table details](/assets/images/quick-start-guide/cloud/cseg_cols.png)